ming053l/RTCS/README.md

 <img src=".\figure\realtime.png" width="600"/>

 The RTCS network features a simplified architecture that reduces the required training samples and allows for easy implementation on integer-8-based encoders, facilitating rapid compressed sensing for stripe-like HSI, which exactly matches the moderate design of miniaturized satellites on push broom scanning mechanism.

-This contrasts optimization-based models that demand high-precision floating-point operations, making them difficult to deploy on edge devices.
+In contrasts, optimization-based models that demand high-precision floating-point operations, making them difficult to deploy on edge devices.

 Our encoder employs an integer-8-compatible linear projection for stripe-like HSI data transmission, ensuring real-time compressed sensing.
 Furthermore, based on the novel two-streamed architecture, an efficient HSI restoration decoder is proposed for the receiver side, allowing for edge-device reconstruction without needing a sophisticated central server.
 This is particularly crucial as an increasing number of miniaturized satellites necessitates significant computing resources on the ground station.